Schools are not teaching young adults the skills they need for life.

 Will They Actually Learn Anything?

-Not just anyone can teach these skills to your teens and have them stick.
+Not just anyone can teach these skills and have them stick.

-As a certificated teacher, certified life coach, a trained performer and writer for film and television, I am uniquely qualified to reach teens.
+As a certificated teacher, certified life coach, a trained performer and writer for film and television, I am uniquely qualified to reach young adults.

 My content is designed to bring them in, hook them, and deliver these valuable concepts